New Zealand’s marine environment is a taonga. Our waters are rich in biodiversity and unique ecosystems.

 Marine geospatial data helps us understand our marine environment, supporting decision-making to ensure our oceans are protected for future generations.

-This collaboration across the marine sector aims to improve access and reuse of marine geospatial data and support a sustainable blue economy.
+Land Information New Zealand is working in collaboration with the marine geospatial community to improve access and reuse of marine geospatial data and support a sustainable blue economy.

 Finding NZ Marine Geospatial Information

 There are many places to find NZ marine geospatial information (NZ MGI).
-The Marine Geospatial Working Group is working to increase the findability and accessibiity of marine geospatial information.
+The Marine Geospatial Information Working Group is working to increase the findability and accessibility of marine geospatial information.